Our national investigations programme can look at safety events or risks which occurred within NHS-funded care in England after 1 April 2017.

-We always look at the wider system risk associated to the safety issues – effectively how common or widespread is it, and does it span different areas of healthcare and different locations.
-Some of the areas we consider include:
+We always look at the wider system risk associated with the safety issues – how common or widespread a patient safety concern is and whether it spans different areas of healthcare and locations.

-· have the issues taken a while to be recognised and are they recognised at the right level
+- have the issues taken a while to be recognised and are they recognised at the right level?

-· will it get worse or spread into different areas of the system if not addressed
+- will it get worse or spread into different areas of the system if not addressed?

 We aim to put learning at the heart of everything we do.
 We want to drive positive change to improve patient safety and part of that is being able to clearly show that our investigations will produce new information about safety issues.
 We always look at whether we have a new perspective so that we can develop meaningful, influential and effective safety recommendations that benefit all of those working in or being for cared for by the health service.